THartmanOfTheRedwoods/Java-Assignment-001-F2023/README.md

 ```
 Alan Turing
 ```
+1. This is my answer
+2. This is my second answer

 ### Part 2 - InAGalaxyFarFarAway.java
 * Modify the program so that it will print the following text: